• Skip to primary navigation

 STEP 3

-Spread the buttercream evenly over top of the cake, then drizzle the reserved salted caramel over top.
+Spread the buttercream evenly over top of the cake, then drizzle the reserved salted caramel over top, if desired.
+Use the parchment overhang to gently lift the cake out of the pan.
+Cut into 16 squares and serve.

 STEP 4